-We derived another five targets from 1.5°C-compatible pathways in the literature, including the IEA's Net Zero by 2050 report, Mission Possible Partnership's Making Net-Zero Aviation Possible, and the University Maritime Advisory Services' A Strategy for the Transition to Zero-Emission Shipping (IEA 2021b; MPP 2022; UMAS 2021).
+studies that expand upon this initial analysis (IEA 2021b; MPP 2022; Osterkamp et al. 2021; Baresic et al. 2023).
 The sources and methodological approaches used for the remaining three targets and indicators that focus on modal shifts-designed by World Resources Institute (WRI)-are described in Table 4.

-2.3.5 Forests and Land
+2.3.5 Forests and land